 Blue Cash Versus Rotating Category Credit Cards

 Unlike the Blue Cash card, many credit cards offer cash back on a rotating basis.
+The most popular are the Discover it and the Chase Freedom cards.
 The categories that offer cash back rewards change every quarter.
 One quarter may have rewards for gasoline and travel and the next may have rewards for other items such as groceries and home improvement.
 For savvy consumers, there is very little difference between each type of card.
 However, the credit card companies are banking on the hope that you not only spend in approved categories, but also spend on others.

-If you are able to always stay on top of which categories are approved for cash back, then this issue should not be a major deciding factor in determining which card is for you.
+If you are able to always stay on top of which categories are approved for bonus cash back, then this issue should not be a major deciding factor in determining which card is for you.
 However, you can simply eliminate the risk of spending outside of approved categories by going with a card like the Blue Cash card.
 As the categories do not change on a quarterly basis, you’ll know what you will and will not get cash back on.
 Just imagine if you purchased a $1,000 vacation a day too late on a card with rotating categories?
 You’d lose out on some money that you were counting on.
 Essentially, if you are not certain that you will keep up with rotating categories, it is best to go with a card like the Blue Cash card.
+The AmEx Blue Cash card will also be a better bet if you always want higher rewards for groceries and gas.

 There is no annual fee with this card.
 Also, you may add additional people to your account at no cost to increase your cash back rewards.
 However, the card comes with a late-payment and returned-payment fee of up to $35 but, overall, the fees are not bad on this card.